argoproj/argo-workflows/examples/README.md

       args: [/etc/os-release]
 ```

-We can pass lists of items as parameters.
+We can pass lists of items as parameters:

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow